Cincinnati Children's Blog

 Why preschool temper tantrums happen and how to manage them:

 • Physiological needs.
-The most basic cause of your child’s meltdown is when she needs food, sleep, or downtime due to an illness.
-If your goal is to avoid public tantrums, plan your grocery trip after nap and snack time.
+The most basic cause of kids’ meltdowns is because they need food, sleep, or downtime due to an illness.
+If your goal is to avoid public tantrums, plan your grocery trip after their nap.
+Know their triggers.
+Carry snacks with you.

 • Temperament differences.
-Review the nine temperament traits and understand where your child falls on this spectrum.
+Review the nine temperament traits and understand where your kids fall on this spectrum.
 Tailoring your activities around them can be helpful in preventing temper tantrums.
-For instance, if your child has a “high” activity level, try burning off energy at a playground before tackling those errands.
+For instance, if your kids have a “high” activity level, try burning off energy at a playground before tackling those errands.

 • Unrealistic expectations.
-Before taking your child into a public environment, it is helpful to have realistic expectations of how your child should behave.
-It is not realistic to expect a child to wait patiently and quietly for two hours before eating at a fancy restaurant.
-But it is realistic to think that your child could sit through a 30-minute dinner at a family-friendly restaurant with the proper distractions (see next section).
+Before taking your kids to a public environment, it is helpful to have realistic expectations of how they should behave.
+It is not realistic to expect them to wait patiently and quietly for two hours before eating at a fancy restaurant.
+But it is realistic for them to sit through a 30-minute dinner at a family-friendly restaurant with the proper distractions (see next section).

-• Preparation.
+• Lack of preparation.
 This goes hand-in-hand with having realistic expectations.
 If your doctor is notorious for running an hour behind, bring activities and toys with you.
 A favorite toy or something new, snacks, reading and activity books, and even electronic devices (when used judiciously) are all appropriate and will go a long way in preventing tantrums.

-• Understanding expectations.
-The other side of preparation is mentally preparing your child.
-Depending upon her temperament for adaptability, start talking with your child about how you’d like for her to act at an upcoming birthday party.
-For instance, watching quietly while her friend opens her own presents.
-How much in advance you mentally prepare your child depends on your child’s temperament.
+• Not managing expectations.
+Mental preparation can be just as important as physical preparation.
+For example, start talking with your kids ahead of time about how you’d like for them to act at an upcoming birthday party.
+Such as, it’s important to be patient and quiet while their friend opens presents.
+How far in advance you mentally prepare your kids depends on their temperament.
 Preparing too far in advance can induce anxiety in some children.

-• Consistency.
+• Lack of consistency.
 Preschoolers thrive on routines and repetition.
 Being consistent about the rules at a particular store or restaurant will go a long way to helping you prevent those tantrums in the future.

 • Missing warning signs.
 As parents, we are busy, distracted, and trying to do our best to keep our families running.
 But sometimes that means we miss the early warning signs.
 Temper tantrums are like an approaching police siren.
 Even though it’s far away, you can still pick up on it.
 But as more time passes it gets closer and louder.
 Intervening sooner might help prevent the early whining from turning into a full-blown meltdown.

 • Special issues.
-Some children are sensitive to bright light, noise, or big crowds.
-If your child is always upset by the noise level in a particular store, find out if there are times in the day in which they don’t have the music blaring.
-If the music level doesn’t vary, it might be a good idea to go there without your child, if that’s an option.
+Some children are sensitive to bright light, noise, or big crowds, for example.
+If your kids are always upset by the noise level in a particular store, find out if there are times in the day when they don’t have the music blaring.
+If the music level doesn’t vary, it might be a good idea to go there without them, if that’s an option, or take headphones.

-• Positive reinforcement.
-Now I’m not suggesting that you buy a candy bar whenever you get successfully through the checkout line.
-But I do think it is important to positively reinforce the good behavior.
-And you can play into your child’s interests by rewarding her with non-food, non-monetary things.
-Like getting to choose the radio station on the drive home.
-Or playing with something that he only gets to do on special occasions.
-Similarly, if she breaks the rules, she needs to know that there are consequences.
+• Not utilizing positive reinforcement.
+It is important for kids to understand what specific behavior you’re looking for.
+Reinforcing the good behavior is one way to do this.
+You can play into your kids’ interests by rewarding them with non-food, non-monetary things, such as getting to choose the radio station on the drive home.
+Or playing with something that they only get to do on special occasions.
+Similarly, if they break the rules, they need to know that there are consequences.

 Preventing preschool temper tantrums